ariga/entcache/README.md

 # entcache

-An experimental cache driver for [ent](https://github.com/ent/ent) with variety of stores, such as context-based (i.e. request-based ) level, driver (or process) level, remote level and multi level.
+An experimental cache driver for [ent](https://github.com/ent/ent) with variety of storage options, such as:

+1. A `context.Context`-based cache.
+Usually, attached to an HTTP request.

+2. A driver level cache embedded in the `ent.Client`.
+Used to share cache entries on the process level.

+4. A remote cache.
+For example, a Redis database that provides a persistence layer for storing and sharing cache entries between multiple processes.

+4. A cache hierarchy, or multi-level cache allows structuring the cache in hierarchical way.
+For example, a 2-level cache that composed from an LRU-cache in the application memory, and a remote-level cache backed by a Redis database.

 ## Quick Introduction